Awesome: The Daily Show

 - February 25th: The entire "Better Call Foul" segment.
 When Fox News and other Right Wing associates accuse Jon and the Daily Show of obscuring facts and editing footage in a misleading way to "poison the Republican message", Jon launches a crushing counterattack and destroys every one of their arguments, including showing a Vine with 50 stories that Fox and the Right has misrepresented to further their agenda.
 It culminates with Jon saying that to them there is no right/wrong or good/bad, just stories that further their agenda and ones that need to be ignored.

-- March 3rd: Jon's takedown of Benjamin Netanyahu's address to Congress, chewing out both John Boehner, who blatantly disrespected President Obama by inviting Netanyahu without informing him, and Netanyahu for using the same fearmongering about a nuclear Iran for the past 19 years, one instance which helped sell the War in Iraq.
+- March 3rd: Jon's takedown of Benjamin Netanyahu's address to Congress, chewing out both John Boehner for blatantly disrespecting President Obama by inviting Netanyahu without informing him, and Netanyahu for using the same fearmongering about a nuclear Iran for the past 19 years, one instance which helped sell the War in Iraq, where he actually declared that there'd be no adverse consequences of invading Iraq.

 - March 19th: Jon rips apart Fox News for demanding an apology from public figures protesting the civil rights crisis in Ferguson and systemic racism in the rest of the nation after the Department of Justice debunked "Hands Up, Don't Shoot", a popular protest slogan, as being not based on the actual circumstances of Mike Brown's death.
 He does this by flipping back the channel's own rhetoric, pointing out the misleading, "divisive, anger-stoking narrative" Fox perpetuated about Benghazi for two years while ignoring all reports that contradicted their story and attacks on the Obama administration.
 He then punctuates it with this: